-Comparing to Leonardo Da Vinci, Galileo Galilei and Avicenna, whose names have been inked in history, therefore, it is no exaggerated to include Harry Darsono if you are asked any of living Indonesians who deserve on the list.
+Comparing to Leonardo Da Vinci, Galileo Galilei and Avicenna, whose names have been inked in history, therefore, it is no exaggeration to include Harry Darsono if you are asked any of living Indonesians who deserve on the list.

 The Pisces man truly lives a creative life.
-Back to the fashion, he never stops experimenting with ideas that take him beyond the world of haute couture.
+Back to fashion, he never stops experimenting with ideas that take him beyond the world of haute couture.
 “In 1971, I introduced what I call ‘art to wear’ to the world of haute couture.
 ‘Art to wear’ represents costume but wearable clothes, like evening gown or dress; and my ‘art to wear’ pieces are high quality handmade.”

-Fashion is sensation.
+Fashion is a sensation.
 Fashion is very individual, he adds.
 “If I want to design a dress, I have to see the person who is going to wear it.”

 His assertion was reflected in Carnivale of Colourful Couture, the musical couture show he held last October in Jakarta.
 This was where the genius Harry spectacularly showcased the journey of his art to wear masterpieces.

-Carnivale of Colourful Couture was actually recreated from Harry’s sold-out haute couture shows in Shanghai, Beijing, Seoul and Kyoto Royal Palace he held a couple months earlier.
-Adorned by 36 international models from Shanghai and Milan, each of the shows featured an exclusive musical couture that blends passionate elements of art, design, fashion and craftsmanship in unique creations of Harry Darsono.
+Carnivale of Colourful Couture was actually recreated from Harry’s sold-out haute couture shows in Shanghai, Beijing, Seoul and Kyoto Royal Palace he held a couple of months earlier.
+Adorned by 36 international models from Shanghai and Milan, each of the shows featured exclusive musical couture that blends passionate elements of art, design, fashion and craftsmanship in the unique creations of Harry Darsono.